 o Offensive, humiliating or intimidating displays of sexually graphic material

-including posters, pictures, cartoons, graffiti or messages left on boards,
+including posters, pictures, cartoons, graffiti or messages left on boards, desks or lockers.

 Behaviour that constitutes sexual harassment is illegal in any work related context –